zy-yao/Biography/content/project/Big data analysis system for passenger flow of Guangzhou Baiyun Airport/index.md

   focal_point: Smart
   preview_only: false
 ---
 The system can target abnormal real-time or predicted flow distribution, giving rational advice to the airport and presenting users the flow distribution of airport at different time clearly.
-As the captain, I controlled the work progress, coordinated team members, and held monthly meetings with professors to provide optimization suggestions.
+As the captain, I controlled the work progress, coordinated team members, and held monthly meetings with professors to provide suggestions of optimization.